 In the 2016-17 school year, Guilderland CSD upgraded its infrastructure to support numerous technology-centered learning initiatives.
 The upgrading and expansion of this infrastructure have been priorities for the district since 2010.
-In order to support this effort and be in compliance with required minimum speed standards, The district has increased bandwidth to 500 Mbps.
-The district also plans to increase to 600 Mbps within 12 months Our wi-fi coverage is excellent in all the school facilities.
-We do, however, look forward to the upgrade of some wireless networks to more current protocols.
+In order to support this effort and be in compliance with required minimum speed standards, The district has increased bandwidth to 600 Mbps.
+Our wi-fi coverage is excellent in all the school facilities.
+We do, however, look forward to the upgrade of some wireless networks to more current protocols